ryansondergeld/php-game/documentation/CharacterGeneration.md

   - Add 2 points from the pool to 3 random stats (6 points total from the pool)
   - Add 1 point from the pool to 6 random stats (6 points total from the pool)
 - Add any remaining points in the pool 1 by 1 to a random stat

+This seems to generate a decent variety of characters.